stormpath/stormpath-sdk-php/README.md

  the key 'cachemanager' in the $cacheManagerOptions array will be ignored.

+### Disable Cache
+Although this is not suggested as it will make more calls and slow your application, you can disble the Cache.
+ This can be accomplished by doing any of the above for setting the cache manager, however you will set it to be the null cache manager.
+This can be done by setting the manager to `Stormpath\Cache\NullCacheManager`

 ### Extending Cache
 Extending the Cache Manager to supply your own caching is very easy.
 There are only a couple files that are required.
 A file that implements `Stormpath\Cache\Cache` and a file that